View the full issuehere

 i.
 Patient Acceptance

-Despite growth in usage, persistence of Telehealth usage remains untested post COVID-19.
+Despite growth in usage, the persistence of Telehealth usage remains untested post-COVID-19.
 For example, 57% of patients whose appointments were affected by COVID-19 would resume in-person care as soon as the pandemic resolves.

 Patients are also more likely to use Telehealth for routine checkups (45%) vs more urgent care (19%).